harness/developer-hub/docs/software-engineering-insights/sei-pivot-points/manage-org-units.md

 ## Add and edit Org Units

-1. In your Harness project, go to the SEI module, and go to **Org Units** under **Project Setup**.
+1. In your Harness project, go to the SEI module, select **Account**, and then select **Pivot Point Setup** under **Data Settings**.

 <!-- image: where to find Org Units list -->

-2. Select the Org Unit categories are shown as tabs on the Org Units page.
+2. Select the Org Unit categories are shown as tabs on the **Pivot Point Setup** page.
 Select the category where you want to add or edit an Org Unit.
 This page shows only Org Unit categories and Org Units relevant to the current project.
 Make sure you are in the correct project before creating or editing Org Units.

 <!-- image: Org units list page -->

 3. To add an Org Unit, select **+ [Category Name]**.
 For example, in the **Teams** category, select **+ Teams**.
-To edit an existing Org Unit, select the Org Unit name in the list.
+To edit an existing Org Unit, select the Org Unit in the **Name** column.
 4. In the **Basic Info** settings, you can:

   * Enter a **Name** and **Description**.
 Org unit names must be unique within each project.